dalvinderjitsingh/frontend-mentor-challenges/stats-preview-card-component/README.md

 ### What I learned

-I learned how to add a filter on an image by overlaying a div on top of the image and setting the prefered background colour and amount of opacity.
+I learned how to add a filter to an image.
+At first, I achieved this by overlaying a div on top of the image and setting the prefered background colour and amount of opacity.

 To see what I mean, check out the code snippet below: